 and without limiting the possibilities for discovering and reusing the information.

-As such, what we need in order to make the long-term availability of crucial information possible under (usually limited) resources is a set of principles which allow exchanging information in a common way across the systems participating in archival workflows and processes, i.e. create a set of IP interoperability specifications.
-For the Common Specification we have identified the following interoperability scenarios (Figure 6):
+As such, what we need in order to make the long-term availability of crucial information possible under (usually limited) resources is a set of principles which allow exchanging information in a common way across the systems participating in archival workflows and processes, i.e. create a set of interoperability specifications.
+For archival information packages we have identified the following interoperability scenarios (Figure 6):